SarahFrench/SarahFrench.github.io/content/blog/2021-02-27-leap-year-excel-error.md

 }
 ```

 The function subtracts the number of days between the start of 1900 and 1970 from the input, to get the date in +/- days relative to 01/01/1970.
 Multiplying this by the number of milliseconds in a day gets a Unix time value that's usable in JavaScript.
-To figure out the value of `DAYS_OFFSET` I initially used an online date difference calculator to get the rough value and then relied on a unit test to check it's correct.
+To figure out the value of <span class= "code-inline">DAYS_OFFSET</span> I initially used an online date difference calculator to get the rough value and then relied on a unit test to check it's correct.
 I took the first 1900 date serial number from the Belgian Excel spreadsheet, 43891, and made a test asserting that the function returned the date shown in Excel, “2020-03-01”.
 Cool, test passes, done.

 But then I ended up in a confusing loop when I began adding more unit tests.